mbilaljunaid/nexusai-erp/SUPPORT.md

 ---

-Thank you for being part of the NexusAI community!
+Thank you for being part of the NexusAIFirst community!